anupamxy/InducedAI/README.md

 ##  Environment Variables

-I have already created .env files for POSTGRESQL DB Connection For Local start just we need to add node modules for that just do npi
+I have already created .env files for POSTGRESQL DB Connection For Local start just we need to add node modules for that just do npm i